Ratu Boko: Buddhism and Hinduism

-Ratu Boko site has yielded many smaller artefact including statues, both Hindu (Durga, Ganesha, Garuda, a Linga and a Yoni) and Buddhist (three unfinished Dhyani Buddhas).
+Ratu Boko site has yielded many smaller artifacts including statues, both Hindu (Durga, Ganesha, Garuda, a Linga and a Yoni) and Buddhist (three unfinished Dhyani Buddhas).

-Other finds include ceramics and inscriptions; a golden plate with the writing "Om Rudra ya namah swaha" on it as form of worship to Rudra as the other name of Shiva.
+Other finds include ceramics and inscriptions; a golden plate with the writing "Om Rudra ya namah swaha" on it as form of worship to Rudra as another name of Shiva.
 This proved that the Hindus and Buddhist live together with tolerance or in a syncretism.

 Functions

 Despite the large quantity and variety of remains found there, the exact functions of Ratu Boko site is still unknown.
-Some believe it was the former palace of ancient Mataram Kingdom; other scholars interpret this site as monastery.
+Some believe it was the former palace of ancient Mataram kingdom; other scholars interpret this site as monastery.
 While third group holds that it was a place for rest and recreation.

 Inscriptions shows that the site was occupied at least during the 8th and 9th centuries.
 Five inscriptions in pre-Nagari script and Sanskrit describe the construction of a shrine for Avalokitesvara.
 One inscriptions refers to the constructions of a Buddhist monastery modelled after Abhayagiri Vihara (means a monastery on a peaceful hill) in Sri Lanka, where a group of ascetic forest dwelling monks resided.

 Three dated inscriptions in Old Javanese and poetic Sanskrit recount the erection of two lingga, and bear the date of 778 Saka or 856 AD.
 Another undated inscription mentions the erection of lingga named Hara at the order of King Kalasobhawa.